stellar/django-polaris/docs/contributing.rst

 Next, you'll need to create an asset on the Stellar test network and setup a distribution account.
 Polaris offers a CLI command that allows developers to issue assets on testnet.
-See the :ref:`CLI Commands <testnet>` documentation for more information.
+See the :ref:`api:CLI Commands` documentation for more information.

 Now you're ready to add your asset to Polaris.
 Run the following commands:
 ::